Arrest made in connection with Sacramento mass shooting

 Associated Press

 SACRAMENTO, Calif.
-(AP) — Sacramento police announced an arrest Monday connected with the shooting that killed six people and wounded a dozen others in the heart of California’s capital city as at least two shooters fired more than 100 rounds and people ran for their lives.
+(AP) — Sacramento police arrested a man Monday connected to the shooting that killed six people and wounded a dozen others in the heart of California’s capital as at least two shooters fired more than 100 rapid-fire rounds and people ran for their lives.

-Police said they booked Dandre Martin, 26, as a “related suspect” on assault and illegal firearms charges.
-Detectives and SWAT team members found one handgun during searches of three homes in the area.

 The arrest came as the six victims killed were identified in the shooting that occurred Sunday at about 2 a.m. as bars were closing and patrons filled the streets near the state Capitol.

 Detectives were trying to determine if a stolen handgun found at the crime scene was connected to the shooting, Police Chief Kathy Lester said.
-She pleaded with the public to share videos and other evidence that could lead to the killers.
+Witnesses answered her plea for help by providing more than 100 videos and photos of evidence.

-“The scale of violence that just happened in our city is unprecedented during my 27 years here,” Lester told reporters during a news conference at police headquarters.
+“The scale of violence that just happened in our city is unprecedented during my 27 years here,” Lester told reporters.
 “We are shocked and heartbroken by this tragedy.”

+Martin was held without bail and was scheduled to appear in Sacramento County Superior Court on Tuesday, according to jail records.

+Martin was freed from an Arizona prison in 2020 after serving just over 1 1/2 years for violating probation in separate cases involving a felony conviction for aggravated assault in 2016 and a conviction on a marijuana charge in 2018.

 Of the 12 wounded, at least four suffered critical injuries, the Sacramento Fire Department said.
 At least seven of the victims had been released from hospitals by Monday.

-Sacramento Mayor Darrell Steinberg and other city officials decried escalating violence in the city while also urging people to keep coming downtown for events like NBA games and performances of the Broadway musical “Wicked.”

-“We can never accept it as normal and we never will,” Steinberg said of the shooting.
-“But we also have to live our lives.”
+But state lawmakers plan to go further.
+A bill getting its first hearing Tuesday would allow citizens to sue those who possess illegal weapons, a measure patterned after a controversial Texas bill aimed at abortions.

+Other proposed California legislation this year would make it easier for people to sue gun companies and target unregistered “ghost guns.”

-The gunfire erupted just after a fight broke out on a street lined with an upscale hotel, nightclubs and bars and police said they were investigating whether the altercation was connected to the shooting.
+The gunfire erupted just after a fight broke out on a street lined with an upscale hotel, nightclubs and bars.
+Police said they were investigating whether the altercation was connected to the shooting.
 Video from witnesses posted on social media showed rapid gunfire for at least 45 seconds as people screamed and ran for cover.

-The gunfire startled sleeping guests at the Citizen Hotel, which included a wedding party and fans of the rapper Tyler the Creator, who performed at a concert hours earlier.
+The shots startled sleeping guests at the Citizen Hotel, which included a wedding party and fans of the rapper Tyler the Creator, who performed at a concert hours earlier.

 From her window on the fourth floor of the hotel, 18-year-old Kelsey Schar said she saw a man running while firing a gun.
 She could see flashes from the weapon in the darkness as people ran for cover.

-Note: This story has corrected the spelling of suspects’ first names to Dandrae, not Dandre; and De’vazia , not Devazia.